nitha2001/Augmented_Reality/README.md

 ## Contents

 **1. est Pw.py**\
-This function is responsible for finding world coordinates of a, b, c and d given tag size **2. solve pnp.py**\
+This function is responsible for finding world coordinates of a, b, c and d given tag size.
+**2. solve pnp.py**\
-This function is responsible for recovering R and t from 2D-3D correspondence with coplanar assumption **3. est pixel world.py**\
+This function is responsible for recovering R and t from 2D-3D correspondence with coplanar assumption.
+**3. est pixel world.py**\
 This function is responsible for solving 3D locations of a pixel on the table.
 **4. solve p3p.py**\